“Your customer feedback score is low.”

 “Your page advertising is under penalty.”

 Facebook Customer Feedback Score is a metric introduced back in 2019 to measure customer satisfaction with a product purchased through an advertiser's ad.
 If your Facebook page's feedback score is low, you'll be penalized with diminished reach (or super high CPM), eventually killing off your e-commerce profitability.

 - “My blood pressure has been through the roof...”

 - “Our feedback score on FB got slammed and we got a penalty on our account that made running any ads unprofitable!”

 - “I need to get this removed so I can start scaling up again.”

-Aside from product quality (which shouldn't be a problem unless you're a dropshipper), here are the 2 main reasons why you receive poor customer feedbacks:
+Aside from product quality (which shouldn't be a problem unless you're a drop-shipper), here are the 2 main reasons why you receive poor customer feedback:

 - Delivery Speed